Uses of Sub-sample Estimates to Reduce Errors in Stochastic Optimization Models: Asymptotic Convergence and Universal Confidence Region Results

 and, if $x^*$ is unique,

 \end{theorem}

 This result indicates that the log of the probability of error relative to the optimal objective value or solution beyond any level is eventually linear in the number of samples.
-The issue in practice is how quickly this asymptotic linearity appears. \cite{daichenjrb2000} provides explicit results in this direction for quadratic functions.
+The issue in practice is how quickly this asymptotic linearity appears (or how large $\nu$ must be to overcome the effect of the constants $\alpha_0$ and $\alpha_1$ to provide meaningful bounds). \cite{daichenjrb2000} provides explicit results in this direction for quadratic functions.
 In this paper, we will explore this convergence for specific cases and with varying tightness in the constraints.

 While not discussed here, other general results to obtain confidence sets are possible with certain additional assumptions on the structure of the problem.
 For example, discrete decision variables may allow for certain types of bounds (see, e.g., \cite{kshdm_saa_siopt2001}).
 Others use the relationship between the cost of an action without prior knowledge of the random realization $\xi$ compared to the {\it recourse} cost after observing $\xi$ (e.g., \cite{ccp2005} and \cite{shmoyswamysaa2004}).
 In the following, we assume only general properties of $f(x,\xi)$ and the region $X$.